-The other week, we ran a lighthearted post called “Top 10 Reasons for Being – and Staying – Monogamous” as encouragement for those people who choose to be in exclusive, long-term relationships.
-Some of you took it as an indictment of non-monogamy, which wasn’t our intention at all.
-(See the comments section of that post for the criticisms and our defense.)
-To prove it to you, we worked with Dan, one of our most critical commenters, who came up with many good points (10 in fact!) in favor of the other side of this relationship coin (even though he himself is currently in a monogamous relationship).
-Both monogamy and non-monogamy have their pros and cons; in both the previous post and the one below, we’ve tried to focus on the pros.
+We ran the lighthearted post called “Top 10 Reasons for Being – and Staying – Monogamous” as encouragement for those people who choose to be in exclusive, long-term relationships.
+Some readers took it as an indictment of non-monogamy, which wasn’t our intention at all.
+To prove it to you, here are 10 points in favor of the other side of this relationship coin.
+Both monogamousmonogamy and non-monogamy have their pros and cons; in both the previous post and the one below, we’ve tried to focus on the pros.
 Neither is an attempt at telling you how to be, but rather an encouragement of who you are and how you choose to be.

 Monogamy has had its turn, so let’s give non-monogamy a chance.
 In a culture dominated by fundamentalist religious values, it’s easy to be overwhelmed by the chorus of slut-shaming that arises when the topic of simultaneous multiple partners comes up.
 But polyamory has its privileges.
 Here are 10 reasons why responsible non-monogamy might work for you.

-- Variety can be hot.
+4. Variety can be hot.
 C’mon, ‘fess up: Don’t you sometimes fantasize about someone else, even if you’re committed to someone you love dearly?
-National newsmakers are telling us that fantasies (and masturbation) are the same as adultery.
+Holy rollers tell us that fantasies (and masturbation) are the same as adultery.
 Wouldn’t it be better to be in a relationship where the way you are is OK and you didn’t have to hide it from your partner?

-- Human (especially women’s) sexual orientation is fluid.
+6. Human sexual orientation is fluid.
 If you get deep satisfaction from shared loving with more than one gender, lifelong monogamy would have you pick one and forever abandon any others.
 Non-monogamy doesn’t make you choose.